dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-Glas applications, at least for [Glas CLI](GlasCLI.md) verbs, will be modeled by a 1--1 arity program that represents a multi-step process over time where each step is atomically evaluated within a transaction.
+Glas applications, at least for [Glas CLI](GlasCLI.md) verbs, will be modeled by a 1--1 arity program that represents a multi-step process over time, where each step is evaluated atomically within a transaction.

         type Process = (init:Params | step:State) → [Effects] (halt:Result | step:State) | Failure

 An application process is started with 'init', voluntarily terminates by returning 'halt', or may return 'step' to continue in a future transaction, carrying state.
 Intermediate outputs and latent inputs can be modeled effectfully.
-Successful evaluation of steps may commit updates.
-Failure aborts the current transaction but will normally retry, implicitly waiting for changes or searching among non-deterministic options.
+Failure aborts the transaction but does not halt the application, implicitly waiting for changes or (in context of non-deterministic choice effects) implicitly searching for a choice that does not result in failure.

 This application model, which I call a *Transaction Machine*, has nice systemic properties regarding extensibility, composability, concurrency, distribution, reactivity, and live coding.
 Administrative control, debugging, and orthogonal persistence can be implemented as extensions that work with application state between steps.
 However, transaction machines depend on sophisticated optimizations.
 Implementation of the optimizer is the main development barrier for this model.

 ## Transaction Machines

-Transaction machines model software systems as a set of repeating, atomic, isolated transactions in a shared environment.
+Transaction machines model software systems as an open set of repeating, atomic, isolated transactions in a shared environment.
 Scheduling of transactions is non-deterministic.
 This is a simple idea, but has many nice properties, especially when optimized.

 ### Waiting and Reactivity